 Whisk together the eggs, salt, and sugar.
 Heat some oil in a skillet over medium heat.
 Pour some of the egg mixture into the skillet and cook until set on both sides.
 Repeat as many times as needed with the remaining egg mixture.
 Cool the omelette(s) and slice into very thin strips.

-Whisk together ingredients for sauce.
+For the sauce Whisk together ingredients for sauce.
 Set aside.

-Divide the noodles between two plates or bowls.
+To serve Divide the noodles between two plates or bowls.
 Arrange eggs and other toppings and garnish with sesame seeds.
 Serve with hot mustard on the side, if desired.
 Just before eating, drizzle with sauce to taste and toss.